 3-D PRINTING & DESIGN: Choose one of the following classes based on your interest and skill level.
+Not eligible for State Fair.

-XXXXX 3-D Design Beginner:
+CLASS #PROJECTXXXXX3-D Design Beginner:

 No 3-D Printer or 3-D printed object is required for this exhibit.
 Exhibit a simple 3-D rendered design using Computer Aided Design (CAD) Software such as Tinker CAD or Inventor.
-The design must be an object that performs a specific task, and may not be based on already existing 3-D models.
+The design must be an object that performs a specific task and may not be based on already existing 3-D models.
 It must be able to be 3-D printed.
 Any CAD software can be used, but files must be in .STL format.
 Bring your design on a Jump Drive to be viewed for judging.
 Exhibits in this class may not have multiple parts, doors, hinges, or any sort of mechanics.